Estimating Racial Disparities in Emergency General Surgery: Framework, Notation, and Assumptions

 \subsection{Review: adjustment via linear estimators}

-We now use this setup to describe existing approaches to measure and isolate racial disparities, placing them in a common framework.
-In this section, we will focus on estimating $\mu_0^1$, the expected outcome for white patients if the other patient-level characteristics were drawn from the distribution of Black patients.
+We now use this setup to describe existing approaches to measure and isolate racial disparities, placing them in a common estimation framework.
+In this section, we will focus on estimating $\mu_0^{1_v}$, the expected outcome for white patients if the selected patient-level characteristics $V$ were drawn from the distribution of Black patients; in Section~\ref{sec:bal_weights} we extend to a generic target population $\mathcal{P}^\ast$.
 To begin, note that the average outcome among white patients will in general be a biased estimator for this quantity:

-This bias is due to the other patient-level information $X$ varying systematically between white and Black patients, and is precisely the difference we are attempting to account for.
+This bias is due to the selected patient-level information $V$ varying systematically between white and Black patients, and is precisely the difference we are attempting to account for.

 One classical approach to account for this difference is based on regression.
-The Kitagawa-Oaxaca-Blinder decomposition \citep{kitagawa1955components,Blinder1973, Oaxaca1973} separately regresses the outcomes $Y$ on the covariates $X$ for Black and white patients via ordinary least squares, yielding coefficients $\hat{\beta}_1$ and $\hat{\beta}_0$.
-It then estimates $\mu_0^1$ by taking the average prediction for Black patients, if we were to set the race variable to be white in the regression:
+The Kitagawa-Oaxaca-Blinder decomposition \citep{kitagawa1955components,Blinder1973, Oaxaca1973} separately regresses the outcomes $Y$ on the selected covariates $V$ for Black and white patients via ordinary least squares, yielding coefficients $\hat{\beta}_1$ and $\hat{\beta}_0$.
+It then estimates $\mu_0^{1_v}$ by taking the average prediction for Black patients, if we were to set the race variable to be white in the regression: